-The Board has established an Audit and Risk Management Committee to review the integrity of the Group's financial reporting, and to oversee the Group's external and internal auditors.
+The Audit and Risk Management Committee was established to review the integrity of the Group's financial reporting, and to oversee the Group's external and internal auditors.
+The Audit and Risk Management Committee has adopted a formal Charter that outlines its duties and responsibilities.

-As at 30 June 2017, the current members of the Audit and Risk Management Committee were Philip Hennessy (Chair and Independent Director) Kerry Daly and Leigh Berkley.
-During the reporting period, the members of the Committee were a majority of independent Non-Executive Directors.
-The Committee met nine times during the reporting year.
+As at 17 September 2018, the members of the Audit and Risk Management Committee are Sandra Birkensleigh (Chair and Independent Director), Leigh Berkley Catherine McDowell, Michael Knox and Anthony Rivas.
+A majority of members of the Committee are independent Non-Executive Directors.

-Information about each current Committee member's qualifications, skills, experience and their attendance at Audit and Risk Management Committee meetings are set out in the Directors' Report section of the Annual Report.
+Information about each Committee member's qualifications, skills, experience and their attendance at Audit and Risk Management Committee meetings are set out in the Directors' Report section of the Annual Report.